Find providers

 Not being able to effectively listen to and process information from higher-ups can put your job in jeopardy, as can the propensity to procrastinate on work tasks.
 The challenges of working with adult ADHD is that it can result in disciplinary measures and, at worst, loss of employment.

-There are, however, a number of tips that can help you focus better at work with ADHD.
+There are, however, a number of tips that can inform you how to focus at work with ADHD.
+We’ve shared a number of them below.

 Tips to Focus at Work with ADHD

 There are various strategies that can help you succeed at work despite your ADHD.
-These tips capitalize on strengths while minimizing the symptoms.
-Try to establish these tips as part of your daily routine and you’ll likely have an easier time at work with fewer of the complications that can accompany your condition.
+These tips capitalize on strengths while minimizing the symptoms of ADHD.
+Try to establish them as part of your daily routine and you’ll likely have an easier time at work with fewer of the complications that can accompany your condition.

 1. Limit Distractions

 Make a list of your distractions and work to eliminate them from your daily routine.
-It may be difficult at first, but the more you are able to remove distractions from your day the easier it will be to focus on your work.
+It may be difficult at first, but the more you are able to remove distractions from your day the easier it will be to focus at home or at work.

 2. Avoid Multitasking

 Jobs provide a number of opportunities to take on more work than you can handle at one time.
-Multitasking, however, presents a number of serious challenges to actually completing tasks, especially for someone with ADHD.
+Multitasking, however, presents a number of serious challenges to actually completing tasks.
 It’s easy to get overwhelmed when you’re trying to juggle a number of tasks at once.

 Try to avoid multitasking.
-If you’re assigned a number of important things to do, work with your employer to identify which tasks are most important and create a list to prioritize.
+If you’re assigned a number of important things to do, work with your employer to identify which tasks are more important and create a list.
 Tackle the most crucial tasks first, then work your way through to the others.
 This clarity will help you avoid multitasking and keep you on track.

 3. Break Up Large Tasks

-Large tasks can seem insurmountable to someone with ADHD, and when it’s difficult to complete a task, it’s far easier to procrastinate and not get anything done.
+Large tasks can seem insurmountable, and when it’s difficult to complete a task it’s far easier to procrastinate and not get anything done.
 As you create a list of tasks by importance, break down large assignments into smaller components.
 You can accomplish these smaller tasks and work through them one by one.
-While it can be tempting to attack the entire task at once, you’ll be far more successful if you break it down and work in increments.
+TWhile it can be tempting to attack the entire task at once, you’ll be far more successful if you break it down and work in increments.

 4. Use Sticky Notes as Reminders